metamath/lamp-guide/docs/index.md

 move them up and down using the "up" and "down" icons.
 However, there's no need to reorder these statements.

+**Important**: Every hypothesis (and goal) id is a database label, so it *must* be unique in the database.
+It cannot match any math symbol token (like `1`), assertion label, or a label of any other hypotheses.
+The convention in `set.mm`, as shown above, is for hypotheses to be labelled as the name of the goal + "." + an integer starting from 1.

 #### Easy proof of syl

 Let's prove `syl` the easy way.